yonggqiii/it5100a-notes/src/types/sections/type_systems.md

 # Type Systems

-As the course title suggests, Haskell is a typed functional programming languagein particular, it uses a statically-typed *type system*.
+As the course title suggests, Haskell is a typed functional programming language&mdash;in particular, it uses a statically-typed *type system*.
 This begs the question, \"what is a type system?\"

 An online search for definitions might give you the following: